-Understanding the ins and outs of social security is a difficult task in its own right.
-To help keep our content approachable and understandable no matter where in the process you are, we’ve put together definitions for common words used throughout our site.
-Let us know if there are any other terms you have questions about and we can expand this resource:
+Understanding the process of social security is a difficult task in its own right, let alone all the technical terminology.
+To help keep our content approachable and understandable, we’ve put together definitions for common words used throughout our site.
+Let us know if there are any other terms you have questions about and we can expand this resource.

 For any technical questions on Social Security terms, contact Burch & Rodgers